Tinnitus is a noise in the ears. It is experienced by 10 to 15% of the population.

 Infections and central nervous system lesions (eg, caused by tumor, stroke, multiple sclerosis) that affect auditory pathways also may be responsible.

 Disorders causing conductive hearing loss also may cause tinnitus.
 These include obstruction of the ear canal by cerumen External Ear Obstructions The ear canal may be obstructed by cerumen (earwax), a foreign object, or an insect.
 Itching, pain, and temporary conductive hearing loss may result.
 Most causes of obstruction are readily apparent... read more , a foreign body External Ear Obstructions The ear canal may be obstructed by cerumen (earwax), a foreign object, or an insect.
 Itching, pain, and temporary conductive hearing loss may result.
 Most causes of obstruction are readily apparent... read more , or external otitis External Otitis (Acute) External otitis is an acute infection of the ear canal skin typically caused by bacteria (Pseudomonas is most common).
 Symptoms include pain, discharge, and hearing loss if the ear canal... read more .
 Otitis media Otitis Media (Acute) Acute otitis media is a bacterial or viral infection of the middle ear, usually accompanying an upper respiratory infection.
-Symptoms include otalgia, often with systemic symptoms (eg, fever... read more , barotrauma Otic Barotrauma Otic barotrauma is ear pain or damage to the tympanic membrane caused by rapid changes in pressure.
-To maintain equal pressure on both sides of the tympanic membrane (TM), gas must move freely... read more , eustachian tube dysfunction, and otosclerosis Otosclerosis Otosclerosis is a disease of the bone of the otic capsule that causes an abnormal accumulation of new bone within the oval window.
-Otosclerosis is one of many genetic and acquired conditions... read more may also be associated with tinnitus.
+Symptoms include otalgia, often with systemic symptoms (eg, fever... read more , barotrauma Otic Barotrauma Otic barotrauma is ear pain or damage to the tympanic membrane caused by rapid changes in environmental pressure.
+To maintain equal pressure on both sides of the tympanic membrane, gas must... read more , eustachian tube dysfunction, and otosclerosis Otosclerosis Otosclerosis is a disease of the bone of the otic capsule that causes an abnormal accumulation of new bone, most commonly within the oval window.
+Otosclerosis is one of many genetic and acquired... read more may also be associated with tinnitus.

-Temporomandibular joint dysfunction Overview of Temporomandibular Disorders (TMD) The term temporomandibular disorders is an umbrella term for a group of musculoskeletal and neuromuscular conditions that involve the temporomandibular joint (TMJ), the masticatory muscles,... read more may be associated with tinnitus in some patients.
+Temporomandibular joint dysfunction Overview of Temporomandibular Disorders (TMDs) The term temporomandibular disorders is an umbrella term for a group of musculoskeletal and neuromuscular conditions that involve the temporomandibular joint (TMJ), the masticatory muscles,... read more may be associated with tinnitus in some patients.

 Objective tinnitus usually involves noise from vascular flow, which causes an audible pulsating sound synchronous with the pulse.
 Causes include